psychemedia/island-storynotes/john_the_painter.md

 *Mrs. Cole*, deposed, that the prisoner came to her house in the forenoon un the day of the fire, took a lodging there, staid about a quarter of an hour, and went out about eleven or twelve o'clock.

-*William Abram* deposed, that he lodged in the same room with the prisoner at Mrs, Boxell's, and that he had then yellow buckles in his shoes, of the same pattern with those found in the above-mentioned bundle,
+*William Abram* deposed, that he lodged in the same room with the prisoner at Mrs. Boxell's, and that he had then yellow buckles in his shoes, of the same pattern with those found in the above-mentioned bundle,

 *John Baldwin* deposed, that he first saw the prisoner on the 7th of February at Sir John Fielding's, having been sent there by *Lord Temple*, as he thought he might know the prisoner, being a painter, and having lived in America, as the prisoner was thought to have done.
 That the prisoner, after hearing him tell Sir John that he had never before seen him, beckoned to him to sit down by him in another room, and said he should be glad to see him in New Prison.
 That at 4 o'clock he went there, and they talked much about America, when the prisoner invited him to come again the next day; that in consequence of this lord Temple sent him to *Lord George Germaine*, and both thought it material he should constantly visit him.
 That in subsequent conversations to the 24th of February, the prisoner concluding him by his discourse to be interested for America, told him that Mr. *Silas Deane* was pleased with the plan he had communicated to him at Paris of destroying the dockyards in England, and said that he gave him bills to the amount of 300*l.*, and letters to a great man, a considerable merchant in London.
 That on the 15th of February the prisoner first began to unbosom himself, and opened every particular to him, of his coming to Dover from Paris, and from thence to Canterbury, where he had the tin machine made; of a quarrel with a dragoon there; of his proceeding from thence to Portsmouth; of his manner of preparing the combustibles; of his conduct after his plan was ripe; of his quitting Portsmouth in the cart of a market woman, and leaving behind him a parcel in which was a French passport with his real name; of his coming to London—and from thence going to Bristol to commence his handy works there.
 These particulars the evidence mentioned as he received them from day to day, to lord Temple ond lord George Germaine.